Mission, Vision and Values

 Inclusive and Intentional – To be mindful of and embrace our differences and encourage togetherness through intentional conversation.
 To know that discussing diversity isn’t enough, and that true collaboration means bringing people together to hear their voices, sharing awareness and experiences.
 There are many other important causes which need time and attention and so encourage communities to establish their own service where appropriate to support those in need.

-The energy of my campaigning is intentionally directed towards this vision, mission and values and welcomes healthy dialogue from global communities, regardless of their race, gender, disability and sexual orientation.
-It therefore includes neurodivergent, disabled, LGBTQIA+ and non-binary people and those who do and don’t menstruate, to help achieve this vision.
+The energy of my work is intentionally directed towards this vision, mission and values and welcomes healthy dialogue from global communities, regardless of their race, gender, disability and sexual orientation.
+It therefore includes neurodivergent, disabled, LGBTQIA+ and non-binary people, to help achieve this vision.

 Courage – to show moral courage by challenging unhealthy taboos, stigma, prejudice and discrimination, and by speaking up against opinions which aim to perpetuate myths and violence, for example by tackling misogyny.
 To not tolerate any form of abuse including insidious communication such as ghosting and gaslighting.